-Regardless of whether you are in foreclosure, if selling your home will not net enough to pay off your existing mortgages, you may want to consider reasons for selling on a short sale.
-For many years, there were few reasons to sell on a short sale, apart from earning the real estate agent a commission, but times have changed.
+Regardless of whether you are in foreclosure, if selling your home won't net enough to pay off your existing mortgage(s), you may want to consider choosing a short sale.
+For many years, there were few reasons to take this route, apart from earning the real estate agent a commission, but times have changed.

 Why Agents Recommend Short Sales

 It's not uncommon to hear people say that short sales protect your credit, but that's only partially true.
 Your credit will tank if you fall behind on your payments, and experts say agents who repeat that mantra without clarification do so out of ignorance or self-interest.
 There's one exception, though.
 If you have no late payments—15 days late or more—on your credit report, Fannie Mae might still offer you a loan to buy another home.
 However, most people who sell on a short sale with Fannie Mae are in default for at least 90 days, so this exception wouldn't apply.

 The main reason agents encourage sellers to do a short sale is because agents get paid from the proceeds of a short sale, but they don't get paid if the seller loses the home to the bank by going all the way through foreclosure.
 Even if the home never sells on a short sale, the agent gets free publicity (and new business) through signage, open houses, marketing, and posting listings online.

 Although going through foreclosure is often painful and embarrassing for sellers, there are benefits.
 There are no mortgage payments to make, the home is still yours until the foreclosure is final—which could take months to conclude—no strangers are traipsing through your home, and banks sometimes give cash for keys after the public sale.